ikaridenaatwit/cctest/README.md

 📜 Introduction

 This project is a toy example meant for beginners learning FastAPI.
 It exposes readable, self‑documenting endpoints (thanks to Swagger UI) so you can explore HTTP interactions without writing any front‑end code.

-🚀 How to Run the Project
+🚀 Instructions to Run the Project

 1. Prerequisites